kuberty/kuberdon/README.md

   - name: "*"
     add-automatically: true
 ```
-Note that the higher the namespace rule, the higher it's priority.
+Note that the higher the namespace rule, the higher its priority.